 - 7 years or more

-- less than 7 years and you think they’ve died, eg they went missing during a natural disaster
+- less than 7 years and you think they’ve died, for example they went missing during a natural disaster

-You must make a claim for a declaration of presumed death if you want to do certain things, eg deal with their estate.
+You must make a claim for a declaration of presumed death if you want to do certain things, for example deal with their estate.

 Who can make a claim

 You can make a claim if you’re the missing person’s:

 If none of these apply, you’ll need to prove to the court that you have enough of a connection to the missing person (‘sufficient interest’), for example you’re a distant relative and you have a birth certificate to prove it.

 What else must be true to make a claim

 To make a claim one or more of the following must also apply:

 - you’re the missing person’s spouse or civil partner and you treat England or Wales as your permanent home (‘domicile’) on the date you make the claim